aiidalab/aiidalab-k8s/terraform/README.md

 The [documentation on configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) should help.

 The `aws-creds` configuration directory is used to setup a `terraform-bot` user that has exactly tailored permissions to setup the kubernetes infrastructure.
-It is not strictly necessary to use the bot user to create the cluster, however it is recommended to follow the principle of least privilege and instructions following are going to assume the use of the bot user.
+It is not strictly necessary to use the bot user to create the cluster, however it is recommended to follow the principle of least privilege and the following instructions are going to assume the use of the bot user.
 By default (as in, what is uncommented), the folder will lead to the creation of a new user named `terraform-bot` with policy attachments for the minimal policy set and EFS permissions.
 Those policies are defined in the `iam.tf` file.